pythops/bluetui/Readme.md

 ## Custom keybindings

-Keybindings can be customized in the config file `$HOME/.config/bluetui/config.toml`
+Keybindings can be customized in the default config file location `$HOME/.config/bluetui/config.toml` or from a custom path with `-c`

 ```toml
 layout = "SpaceAround"